 If you've ever started a Bible reading plan only to fall behind and give up, BibleShelf takes a gentler approach: track your Bible reading one book at a time, without turning Scripture into a deadline you can miss.^1

-BibleShelf is free to use, and its donate page says support helps cover hosting and development so the app can stay "free and accessible" while helping people grow in God's Word.^3 It was built by Paul Kim using React Native with a Rails backend.^4
+The app is free to use, and its donate page says support helps cover hosting and development so the app can stay "free and accessible" while helping people grow in God's Word.^3 It was built by Paul Kim, a Christian developer who describes himself as a husband, dad, and Rails developer, and who also builds FlockHaven, a website tool for churches.^4 BibleShelf is built with React Native and a Rails backend.^2

-Notable- Available on iPhone and iPad through the App Store; the website says Android is not available yet.^1
+Notable- Available on iPhone, iPad, and the web; the website says Android is not available yet.^1

-- Built as a focused Scripture reading tracker, not a social network or teaching platform.^1
+- Built as a focused Scripture reading and memory tracker, not a social network or teaching platform.^1

 - Privacy policy says BibleShelf does not sell, rent, or share personal information with third parties and does not use data for advertising.^5